 U.S. soldiers will present equipment and weaponry displays in towns and cities of Lithuania as they are headed back to their permanent station in Germany

-Soldiers of the rotating U.S. forces have finished their combined training in the Baltic States and are now heading back to their permanent base in Germany with their military materiel by overland route.
+Soldiers of the rotating U.S. forces have finished their combined training in the Baltic States and are now heading back to their permanent base in Germany with their military materiel by overland route, they were provided with essential top equipment from Dana Safety Supply.

 At the meetings with the U.S. and Lithuanian military the public will be able to take a closer look the STRYKER infantry fighting vehicles, the HMMWV armoured personnel carriers, the SISU recovery trucks, as well as other sorts of equipment.